sideshowtom/ks_visualization/README.md

 To deploy this to Azure and use your domain name and SSL certificate:

-Buy or have ready a domain name and SSL certificate
+Choose a domain name vendor and an SSL/TLS certificate vendor.

 Create an empty resource group in your Azure account